TheHollidayInn/gatsby-starter-decap-cms/src/pages/posts/testimonials.md

+## Amaan Nathoo

+***Vice President of Growth at Durable***

+”I had the pleasure of working with Taylor at Bonjoro where she helped the company scale to our first $2M in revenue.
+In the chaotic environment of an early stage startup, she brought a level of stillness and composure that enabled her to stay focused, providing her space to understand costumer problems, and meet them with innovative, product-led solutions.

+Within the team, she prioritized inclusivity and actively created a collaborative work environment-qualities that enabled us to scale both the business and the team efficiently.”

 ## Dr. Johnny Poolaw

 ***AISES Director of Student Success***

 Department Director

-”Taylor is a very motivated, brigh, and devoted team player; her compassion for students is a great asset to our department.”
+”Taylor is a very motivated, bright, and devoted team player; her compassion for students is a great asset to our department.”